 An Employer ID Number (EIN) is an important tax identifier for your business.
-It works in the same way as a Social Security number for individuals, and almost every business needs an EIN.
-The most important reason for an EIN is to identify your business for federal income tax purposes, but it’s also used to apply for a business bank account, loan, or credit card, and for state and local taxes, licenses, and other registrations (like sales tax or a local business license).
+It works in the same way as a Social Security number does for individuals, and almost every business needs one.
+The most important reason for an EIN is to identify your business for federal income tax purposes, but it’s also used to apply for business bank accounts, loans, or credit cards, and for state and local taxes, licenses, and other registrations (like sales tax or a local business license).

 When Your Business Needs an EIN

 - You are starting a business that is registered with a state, like a partnership, LLC, or corporation.

 - Your business must pay excise taxes or you are subject to alcohol, tobacco, or firearms regulations.

 - You withhold taxes on income, not including wages, paid to a non-resident alien.

 - You use a Keough Plan or tax-deferred pension plan.